 In a survey conducted by the Pew Research Center in 2019, half of all veteran respondents reported that they felt the VA was either doing only a fair or poor job.
 Only 9% of the veteran respondents said they felt the VA was doing an excellent job, and 37% percent felt the VA was doing a good job at administering support and benefits to veterans and their families.

 As mentioned above, the VA reports that it is already paying out high amounts of cash payments to veterans — more than ever before — even as the overall number of veterans declines.
-If the VA is paying out disability benefits at such high rates, why, then are so many disabled veterans lacking in resources to help them achieve the care they need to carry on with daily life?
+If the VA is paying out disability benefits at such high rates, why are so many disabled veterans lacking in resources to help them achieve the care they need to carry on with daily life?

 While some believe that the VA has become too generous with its payouts, in truth, the VA is recognizing the vast scope of injuries combat can cause.

 For example, sleep apnea is a condition that a veteran may experience post-combat — a condition that not only affects their sleep quality but their safety during sleep.
-This condition may affect the veteran long-term, disrupt their daily life (including ability to perform daily tasks due to lack of proper sleep), may require a costly sleep apnea mask to treat, and result in other effects.
+This condition may affect the veteran long-term, disrupt their daily life (including ability to perform daily tasks due to lack of proper sleep), may require a costly sleep apnea mask to treat, and result in other impacts on wellbeing.
 Because of these vast effects, this is one condition the VA could deem a debilitating injury and may grant a veteran with such a condition compensation to assist with related expenses.

 The sheer scope of conditions which may affect veterans long-term due to their time served as active duty military members may mean that the VA will be ill-equipped to financially support all disabled veterans long-term.
 Veterans with disabilities which are not 100% debilitating may need to find financial support and other resources elsewhere.